storacha/w3up/packages/w3up-client/README.md

 #### Space

 When you upload data to w3up, your uploads are linked to a unique _Space_ that acts as a "namespace" for the data you upload.
 Each Space corresponds to a _DID_, or [Decentralized Identity Document](https://www.w3.org/TR/did-core/).
-In web3.storage's implementation of w3up, these Space DIDs generally use the key DID method, of the form `did:key:publicKey` with a corresponding private signing key.
+In storacha.network's implementation of w3up, these Space DIDs generally use the key DID method, of the form `did:key:publicKey` with a corresponding private signing key.

 When creating a Space using `w3up-client`, it generates this private key and `did:key` for you locally.
-To use web3.storage, you then register a Space by associating it with your email address.
-From there, when invoking storage capabilities with web3.storage, the Space `did:key` is the "resource" portion of the capability, while the ability is an action like `blob/add` or `blob/remove`.
-(A Space registered with web3.storage is imperfectly analogous to an "account" with web3.storage.)
+To use storacha.network, you then register a Space by associating it with your email address.
+From there, when invoking storage capabilities with storacha.network, the Space `did:key` is the "resource" portion of the capability, while the ability is an action like `blob/add` or `blob/remove`.
+(A Space registered with storacha.network is imperfectly analogous to an "account" with storacha.network.)

-Under the hood in the email registration process, your Space delegates the capabilities needed to use w3up to your email address, and this delegation is stored by web3.storage.
-If you need access to your Space in the future from any device, web3.storage allows you to reclaim those capabilities the same way you would reset a password in other services - using an email verification process.
+Under the hood in the email registration process, your Space delegates the capabilities needed to use w3up to your email address, and this delegation is stored by storacha.network.
+If you need access to your Space in the future from any device, storacha.network allows you to reclaim those capabilities the same way you would reset a password in other services - using an email verification process.
 This means you don't need to store or manage Space private keys to use w3up - just create a new space, register it with w3up and use it from as many devices as you like.
 More on this "sign in" process is detailed in the next section on Agents.

 #### Agent